StackVista/stackstate-docs/configure/traces/advanced-configuration-traces.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Configure traces

-Traces can be viewed in the [Traces Perspective](../../use/stackstate-ui/perspectives/traces-perspective.md) screen in the StackState UI.
-To enable tracing, you first need to install the StackState Agent V2 StackPack and configure one or more tracing integrations, see [how to set up traces](set-up-traces.md).
-This page describes how to override the default tracing configuration and hide traces from the StackState UI.
+Traces can be viewed in the [Traces Perspective](../../use/stackstate-ui/perspectives/traces-perspective.md) screen in the Rancher Observability UI.
+To enable tracing, you first need to install the Rancher Observability Agent V2 StackPack and configure one or more tracing integrations, see [how to set up traces](set-up-traces.md).
+This page describes how to override the default tracing configuration and hide traces from the Rancher Observability UI.

 {% hint style="info" %}
 **Note that it isn't advised to change the default configuration for tracing.**